Credentials: PhD Candidate in French

 - B.A., Luther College, Decorah, IA 2013

 My research examines depictions of school and learning in novels from and associated with Sub-Saharan African contexts.
-Along with these literary representations of French expression, I study the political, economic, social, and cultural frameworks within which schooling has evolved in these contexts.
-I explore affinities and distinctions in these portrayals of school in dialogue with postcolonial theory, critical pedagogies, and decolonial mindsets in order to better understand the formation of schooled subjects within their societies.
+Along with these literary representations of the school, I study the political, economic, social, and cultural frameworks within which schooling has evolved.
+I explore affinities and distinctions in these portrayals of school in dialogue with postcolonial theory, critical pedagogies, and decolonial mindsets in order to better understand the formation of schooled subjects within their societies and the epistemological implications of this type of education.

-Sub-Saharan African novels of French expression, postcolonial theory, coloniality/decoloniality, critical pedagogy, educational philosophy of the Enlightenment, Francophone studies.
+Sub-Saharan African novels of French expression, de/coloniality, postcolonial theory, critical pedagogy, educational philosophy of the Enlightenment, childhood, girlhood, Francophone studies.

 Representations of schooling in Sub-Saharan African Francophone Novels: Towards a decolonial turn